Case Study · Engineering Recipe

 Local entity and business signals

-The page injects four schema types: ProfessionalService, LocalBusiness, FAQPage, BreadcrumbList.
-The LocalBusiness block names a real registered company (Villiers Vision Works (Pty) Ltd), a real Cape Town address, geo coordinates, opening hours, phone, email, and price range.
-The ProfessionalService names a real provider (Anton de Villiers, with jobTitle and url).
+The page injects four schema types: a single canonical local-business entity (ProfessionalService with a referenceable @id), FAQPage, and BreadcrumbList.
+The local-business block names a real registered company (Villiers Vision Works (Pty) Ltd), a real Cape Town address, geo coordinates, opening hours, phone, email, and price range.
+Other service pages on the site reference the same entity by @id rather than redeclaring it.
+One canonical entity.
+Many services.
+No duplication.

 This is the part most "AI SEO" output skips.
 You cannot fake a registered company, a phone number, and opening hours.
 The schema is one of the strongest entity signals available to a local service page.